joaquinpelle/Skylight.jl/docs/usage.md

   * `BlackHoleCorona()`
   * `StarBehindWormhole()`

-The emission models are determined by a set of parameters.
+The radiative models are determined by a set of parameters.
 To construct a synthetic polar cap, for example

 ```
 julia> model = Skylight.SyntheticPolarCap(star_radius=5.0,